nasa-gibs/worldview-options-eosdis/common/brand/pages/new.md

   displayed properly in the older arctic projection (EPSG:3995).
 * A mixed content warning may be displayed when using layers from external servers not using https.
 ---

+# Version 0.8.10

+## Updates

+* Fixed a bug where data download results were not being filled in fully

+---